nordlow/druntime/src/gc/impl/fastalloc/post.md

 immediately being cast to immutable and shared.
 Handling this might be solved by implementing support in the compiler for a lowering to, say, `__to_immutable(x)` or `__to_shared(x)` that copy these allocations to the global allocator `gGcx`.
-These ideas have already been discussed in other forum posts.
+These ideas have already been discussed in previous forum posts.

 Note that it, opposite to the current conservative implementation, makes use of `static foreach` when generating distinct pool types for different size classes